Helsinki - Tallinn Ferry Guide 2024

 Passenger Harbour

-In Tallinn, the situation is simpler.
-All companies’ passenger ferries arrive at the same Passenger Harbour that is about 2 kilometres from the Old Town.
-There are four terminals in the harbour separated by the letters A, B and D. Even though the terminals are close to each other, make sure you are heading directly to the right terminal.
-Terminal D used by Tallink is the newest and other ferry companies use the older Terminals A and B.
+In Tallinn, the situation is more straightforward.
+All companies’ passenger ferries arrive at the exact Passenger Harbour, about 2 kilometres from the Old Town.
+There are four terminals in the harbour, separated by the letters A, B, and D. Even though the terminals are closer, make sure you are heading directly to the correct terminal.
+Tallink uses Terminal D, the newest terminal, while other ferry companies use Terminals A and B, which are older terminals.

 Muuga Cargo Terminal

-The cargo ferry of Eckerö Line (m/s Finbo) arrives at the Muuga Terminal a few kilometres from the Tallinn centre.
-All other ferries arrive at the Tallinn Passenger Harbour which has a perfect location.
+The cargo ferry of Eckerö Line (m/s Finbo) arrives at the Muuga Terminal, a few kilometres from the centre of Tallinn.
+All other ferries arrive at the Tallinn Passenger Harbour, which is in a perfect location.

 Where to Book a Ticket?

 Ferry tickets are inexpensive.
-The cheapest way to travel is to book a day cruise.
-That means a return trip between Helsinki and Tallinn on the same day.
+The cheapest way to travel is to book a day cruise, which means a return trip between Helsinki and Tallinn on the same day.
 Alternatively, you can buy a one-way trip or a return cruise on separate dates.
 These options are a little more expensive but still moderately priced.
-There is constant competition between these three ferry companies which keeps the prices low.
+There is constant competition between these three ferry companies, which keeps the prices low.

 If you value your time, the fastest way to compare ferry prices and place a booking is to visit Ferryscanner.
-By doing just a single search query, you get the prices of all available ferry companies on the route.
+You can get the prices of all available ferry companies on the route by doing just a single search query.
 If you are ready to spend more time, visit all companies’ websites and look for good deals.
-This way you may be able to save a few euros but according to our comparison, the difference is small.
+This way, you may be able to save a few euros, but according to our comparison, the difference is small.

 How to Book a Ferry Ticket

-- Browsing between the offerings of various ferry operators can be a tiring task.
-We recommend using Ferryscanner to get an overview of the different fares available via one quick search.
+• Browsing between the offerings of various ferry operators can be a tiring task.
+We recommend using Ferryscanner to get an overview of the fares available via one quick search.

 Head to Ferryscanner and book your sail.